 The amount of food that goes into your pup's body should be around the same as the amount of poop that comes out of it.
 Checking your dog's droppings might not be your favorite pastime activity, but it can tell you a lot about your dog's well-being.
 Noticeable changes in Fido's poop size can be alarming.
 A poop that's larger than average can mean that your dog isn't digesting food as it should and isn't getting the necessary nutrients out of it.
 On the other hand, smaller droppings could mean loss of appetite or a blockage in the digestive tract.

 Let's go back to the question, "What is healthy dog poop?"
 Appearance aside, healthy dog poop stinks just as you would expect.
 If it smells bad enough to make you gag, your dog might be eating food that is hard to digest.
-It's also likely that it is dealing with impending diarrhea due to an infection or a parasite.
+It's also likely that it is dealing with impending diarrhea due to an infection or a parasite in the system.
 We're not saying you should expect a sweet aroma of roses whenever you smell your puppy's stool, but you shouldn't feel like throwing up.

 Healthy Dog Poop Vs. Unhealthy Dog Poop